CANADIAN BEEF GRADING AGENCY

 MARBLING

 The assessment of marbling is based on the amount, size and distribution of fat particles or deposits in the rib eye.
-Canadian marbling standards are grouped into categories: Canada A, AA, AAA and Prime.
+Canadian marbling standards are grouped into categories: Canada A, Canada AA, Canada AAA and Canada Prime.
 These standards are based on USDA marbling standards (identified in bold): Trace, Slight, Small and Slightly Abundant.
 USDA marbling standards also identify the following grades which are often used for branded programs: Small 50, Modest, Moderate, Moderately Abundant, Abundant and Very Abundant.

 Levels of Beef Marbling